Husni al-Za'im

-Husni al-Za'im (حسني الزعيم Ḥusnī az-Za’īm; 11 May 1897 – 14 August 1949) was a Syrian military officer and politician of Kurdish origin.
-Husni al-Za'im, had been an officer in the Ottoman Army.
-After France instituted its colonial mandate over Syria after the First World War, he became an officer in the French Army.
-After Syria's independence in 1946 he was made Chief of Staff, and was ordered to lead the Syrian Army into war with the Israeli Army in the 1948 Arab-Israeli War.
+Husni al-Za'im (حسني الزعيم Ḥusnī az-Za’īm; 11 May 1897 – 14 August 1949) was a Syrian Kurdish military officer who served as head of state of Syria in 1949.
+He had been an officer in the Ottoman Army.
+After France instituted its colonial mandate over Syria after the First World War, he became an officer in the French Army and later in the Syrian Army of the newly-independent Syrian Republic.
+Following Abdullah Atfeh's early defeats in the early days of the 1948 Arab-Israeli War, al-Zaim was made Chief of Staff.
 The defeat of the Arab league forces in that war shook Syria and undermined confidence in the country's chaotic parliamentary democracy, allowing him to seize power in 1949.
 However, his reign as head of state was brief, he was tried and executed in August 1949 by his former coup co-conspirators.
 Al-Za'im infamously executed Lebanese intellectual Antoun Saadeh in July 1949.

 Coup of 1949

 On 30 March 1949, al-Za'im seized power in a bloodless coup d'état.
 There are "highly controversial" allegations that the U.S. Central Intelligence Agency (CIA) engineered the coup.
 Most of the evidence currently available suggests that the decision to initiate a coup was Za'im's alone, but Za'im benefited from some degree of American assistance in planning the operation.

 Four days after the coup that overthrew democratic rule the Syrian government ratified the controversial Trans-Arabian Pipeline (Tapline) deal.

 Syria's President, Shukri al-Kuwatli, was briefly imprisoned, but then released into exile in Egypt.
 Al-Za'im also imprisoned many political leaders, such as Munir al-Ajlani, whom he accused of conspiring to overthrow the republic.
 The coup was carried out with discreet backing of the American embassy, concerned about the increasing presence of far left anti-democratic elements in the government, and possibly assisted by the Syrian Social Nationalist Party, although al-Za'im himself is not known to have been a member.
-Among the officers that assisted al-Za'im's takeover was Adib al-Shishakli and Sami al-Hinnawi, who staged another coup six months later in August 1949 and had al-Za'im tried and executed by a firing squad.
+Among the officers that assisted al-Za'im's takeover was Adib al-Shishakli and Sami al-Hinnawi, who staged another coup four months later on 13 August 1949 and had al-Za'im tried and executed by a firing squad the following day on 14 August 1949.

 Al-Za'im's takeover, the first military coup in the history of Syria, would have lasting effects, as it shattered the country's fragile and flawed democratic rule, and set off a series of increasingly violent military revolts.
 Two more would follow in August and December 1949.